 Testosterone in men is known to promote the growth of Prostate Cancer, and for men who have advanced Prostate Cancer, hormone therapy to lower the levels of testosterone is a typical form of treatment.
 Chemotherapy is another form of treatment used for men with advanced Prostate Cancer.
 Chemotherapy helps to distribute cancer-destroying medicines throughout the body.
 There are also specialized therapies doctors use to target Prostate Cancer that has affected bones.

 The Prostate Cancer Foundation, government agencies, and biopharmaceutical companies continue to invest in research into Prostate Cancer.
 Due to their efforts new treatments and therapies also continue to be studied in research laboratories and through clinical trials throughout the nation.

-Facts: Prostate Cancer Signs, Symptoms &
+Quick Facts: Prostate Cancer Signs, Symptoms &

 Early prostate cancer usually causes no symptoms.
 Sometimes, however, prostate cancer does cause symptoms, often similar to those of diseases such as benign prostatic hyperplasia.
 These include:

 - Hematuria (blood in the urine)